 Hot prospects are solicited by 5-10 competitors simultaneously.
 Differentiating content tips the scales.

 Industry-Specific Client Case Studies: Industry-specific case studies are the most impactful content in the decision phase.
-The prospect should immediately recognize themselves in the presented case.
+The prospect must immediately recognize themselves in the presented case.
 Effective case study structure:

 - Similar company (size, industry, geography)

-- Challenge identical to the prospect’s pain point
+- Identical challenge to the prospect’s pain point

 - Quantified before/after metrics (not “significant improvement” but “+127% response rate”)